pblack/docs/content/editing-content/images.md

 `[](path/to/image)`

-You can move the image, but changing the location of this text.
+You can move the image by changing the location of this text.
 You can also supply alternative text (in case the image is unavailable) like so:

 `[alternative text](path/to/image)`